KrisGerald02/Projects_ARDUINO/Snake Game/README.md

 # 🐍 Snake Game

 ## 📌 Project Overview
-This project uses an **Arduino**, a **DHT11 sensor**, and an **LCD display** to monitor temperature and humidity in real-time.
-The data is displayed on the LCD screen, making it an easy-to-use system for weather monitoring or indoor climate control.
+This project utilizes an Arduino, Joystick HW-504, and MAX72XX LED Matrix to implement a simple 2D Snake Game.
+The player controls the snake's direction using a joystick, and the game is displayed on an 8x8 LED matrix.
+The goal is to eat the apple, grow the snake, and avoid colliding with the snake's own body.

 ## 🛠️ Components Required
 - Arduino R4 MINIMA